-President Napolitano announced in late 2015 that all campuses and locations are required to return to a merit-based pay for performance model for non-represented staff employees beginning fiscal year 2016-17.
+President Napolitano announced in late 2015 that all campuses and locations are required to return to a merit-based pay for performance model for non-represented staff employees.
 The pay for performance program aligns individual employee objectives, milestones and targets with the university’s goals.

 In a pay for performance model, the goal is to improve employee and organizational performance by rewarding individual employee effort and contributions.
 Employees who meet the expectations of their jobs or perform above expectations receive an adjustment in salary based on that performance.
 Employees no longer receive automatic across-the-board salary adjustments.